axe007/electron-rover/README.md

 ## Testing

+To build, run or test the source package for the SmartRover frontend app, you need to install NodeJS package manager first.
+Please refer to [GET NPM](https://www.npmjs.com/get-npm) page to download and install npm. <br /><br />
-To run the tests for this project, run:
+To build before the tests for this project, lanuch Command prompt or terminal and navigate to ElectronJS root folder.
+And run:

     $ npm ci